aditya-kalra28/Dependency-Update/README.md

 # Dependency Update

-A lot of our applications are written in Node.js.
+A lot of applications are written in Node.js.
 This CLI application makes sure that the dependencies for these applications are up to date.
 Given a csv file containing repo link of Node.js applications, this application will check if the version of a dependency is up-to-date or not (w.r.t to the argument passed).
 By using ```-update``` argument, this application can also create a pull request if the version is not satisfied.
 Examples are shown below.